 Outline

-This course prepares you for a diverse career in the expanding area of occupational health and safety.
-You will learn how to create, maintain and manage a safe and healthy workplace, and develop professional skills in critical thinking, information literacy and technology.
+In this course, you will learn how to create,maintain and manage a safe and healthy workplace.
+You’ll also develop skills in critical thinking, information literacy and technology.

-You will complete a 100-hour placement in your second year and a 150-hour placement in your third year to develop important practical skills and to experience real work environments.
+You’ll complete a 100-hour placement in your second year and a 150-hour placement in your third year, to build your practical expertise and experience industry work environments.

 You can study Health and Safety as part of a double degree with a Bachelor of Science (Health Promotion).